TOP LIVE EVENTS

 In Australia, Network Ten have free F1 coverage, including online streaming, but it is likely access to this will be restricted to local viewers:

-For coverage in other countries you can find broadcaster details here:
+For coverage in other countries you can find broadcaster details here, now updated for this year's Grand Prix season:

 If you can't find TV or online streaming in your location, then the next best thing is probably to follow the race online using the excellent live timing feature on the F1 official site, available for a number of platforms: